rschmelter/build_something/notes.md

 Test

-Need abstract code from show and update to helper need to figure out validation for project detroy need to figure out what happens with set_project method
+need to figure out what happens with set_project method, projects are showing up even though the wrong user is in the url.